ShadowDance:

 Power beyond imagining

-Tribal peoples knew this as they danced
+Tribal peoples know this as they dance to bring rain.

-We can harness the profound power
+We can harness the profound power of dance

 For peace.